-Ways to list freelance work on your resume
+How to format freelance work on your resume

-Once you know you’d like to include your freelance work in your resume, your next step is to choose how.
-Other than being a formatting decision, the type and extent of freelancing work you’ve done can help you decide what format to use.
+Once you know which freelance work you’d like to include on your resume, your next step is to choose the right format.
+The type and extent of freelancing work you’ve done can help you decide what format to use.

 In a single entry on your resume

-Here is how to list your freelance work as a single entry on you resume:
+Here is how to list your freelance work as a single entry on your resume:

-- To do so, come up with a company name or title to group your freelance experiences with.
+- Come up with a company name or title to group your freelance experiences with.

-- Then choose a 'job title' (such as Freelance Web Developer, SEO Consultant, Copywriter, or Editor).
-Try to include a similar job title to the job you are applying to.
+- Choose a 'job title' (such as Freelance Web Developer, SEO Consultant, Copywriter, or Editor).
+Try to include a similar job title to the job you are applying for.

-- You can then individually identify a few of your best projects and write 2-3 bullet points under each one, as shown below (for more bullet point examples, see the next section).
+- Individually identify a few of your best projects and write 2-3 bullet points under each one, as shown below (for more bullet point examples, see the next section).

 Under individual clients

 Some freelancers work primarily for a few clients.
-If that best describes you, you may wish to list your client as you would an employer.
-Just as you would for a normal employer entry, include your job title, dates, location, and bullet-pointed accomplishments.
+If that best describes you, you may wish to list your client as you would an employer - include your job title, dates, location, and bullet-pointed accomplishments.

 Alternatively, if you’ve worked a lot with a single client and have some stellar projects that you’d like to highlight, you can list the client as an employer (like above) and include the project highlights.

 Remember to mention clearly somewhere in the description that you worked as a freelancer or you were on a freelance contract.
-Don't deceive hiring managers into them thinking this was a permanent role, or that could hurt you in reference checks!
+Don't deceive hiring managers into thinking this was a permanent role as that could hurt you in reference checks!

-For those who have worked in multiple roles as a freelancer (such as writing and editing, or transcribing and landscaping), you may wish to list your roles as separate entries, as in the following example.
+For those who have worked in multiple roles as a freelancer (such as writing and editing, or transcribing and landscaping), you may wish to list your roles as separate entries.